Chief of Party

-Phyllis Dininio is a technical director in the governance and conflict service areas.
-She has conducted political economy, fragility, and democracy, human rights and governance assessments and led research, program design, and trainings on organized crime, violent extremism, anti-corruption, women’s political empowerment and authoritarianism.
-She also manages ongoing analysis of worldwide fragility and instability risk indicators for USAID.
-Previously, she served in the U.S. Department of State’s Office of the Coordinator for Reconstruction and Stabilization, the World Bank and USAID’s Democracy and Governance Office.
-Phyllis’ publications include USAID's Street Gangs and Violent Extremist Organizations; Organized Crime, Conflict and Fragility; Practitioners’ Guide for Anticorruption Programming; The Development Response to Drug Trafficking in Africa; Guidance for Democracy and Governance Programming in Post-Conflict Countries; and The Handbook for Fighting Corruption.
+Phyllis Dininio is the incoming chief of party for the Countering Transnational Corruption Grand Challenge funded by USAID and is currently serving on USAID's Anti-Corruption Task Force.
+Previously, she served as a technical director at MSI and in the U.S. Department of State’s Office of the Coordinator for Reconstruction and Stabilization, the World Bank, and USAID’s Democracy and Governance Office.
+Phyllis’ publications include USAID's Technical Guidance on the Development Response to Organized Crime; Street Gangs and Violent Extremist Organizations; Organized Crime, Conflict and Fragility; Practitioners’ Guide for Anticorruption Programming; The Development Response to Drug Trafficking in Africa; Guidance for Democracy and Governance Programming in Post-Conflict Countries; and The Handbook for Fighting Corruption.
 She holds a Ph.D. in political science from Yale University and a master’s degree in political and economic development from Tufts University’s Fletcher School of Law and Diplomacy.